tobiasschoch/robsurvey/inst/doc/doc_comparison.md

 ## 1 Introduction
 In this short report, we compare the behavior of the regression *M*- and *GM*-estimators in package `robsurvey` with the methods from other implementations.
-To this end, we study the estimated parameters for four well-known datasets/ cases studies.
-With regard to competing implementations, we consider the methods from the following R
+To this end, we study the estimated regression coefficients of four well-known datasets/ cases studies.
+We consider the estimating methods from the following R
 packages: